qlkwej/vulnscan/.github/CONTRIBUTING.md

    covering their behavior.
 See [Writing Acceptance Tests](#writing-acceptance-tests) below for a detailed guide on how to approach these.
- - [ ] __Documentation__: Each resource gets a page in the Security Bench
+ - [ ] __Documentation__: Each resource gets a page in the Vulnerability Scanner
    documentation.
-The Security Bench documentation source is in this repo and includes instructions for getting a local copy of the site up and running if you'd like to preview your changes.
+The Vulnerability Scanner documentation source is in this repo and includes instructions for getting a local copy of the site up and running if you'd like to preview your changes.
 For a resource, you'll want to add a new file in the appropriate place and add a link to the sidebar for